 - Echo Canyon River Expeditions – Rafting Release Form

-Before embarking on any river trip with Echo Canyon River Expeditions, each guest must read, understand, initial and sign our Assumption of Risk, Release of Liability and Indemnification Agreement Form.
+Before embarking on any river trip with Echo Canyon River Expeditions, each guest must read, understand, and sign our Assumption of Risk, Release of Liability and Indemnification Agreement Form.
 Please note that if you are traveling with minors other than your own you must have this document completed and signed by the parent or legal guardian prior to participation.
 As a guest will be emailed a link to complete online liability waivers in advance of your trip.
 If you wish to review a draft of the waiver a view-only version can be found here, but realize this form is a draft version for review purposes only and will not be accepted if downloaded and completed.
 Trips that require this release form include: Bighorn Sheep Canyon, Royal Gorge, Family Float, Raft-n-Rail®, Raft-n-Bridge™, Raft & ATV

 - Wilderness Aware Rafting – Rafting Release Form